 Ms. Fulmer is professor of voice and opera at the University of Wisconsin-Madison, where she has received both the Vilas Associate and Chancellor’s Awards.
 Her students are enjoying success around the world with companies including the Metropolitan Opera, Frankfurt Opera, Vienna State Opera, Santa Fe Opera, Glyndebourne, Mainz Oper, Los Angeles Opera, Deutsche Oper Berlin, Washington National Opera, El Paso Opera, Opera Tampa, and Opera Australia.
-Alumnius Nathaniel Stampley sang the title role in “The Lion King” on Broadway and the role of Porgy in the national tour of “The Gershwins’ Porgy and Bess”; Brenda Rae debuted with the Vienna State Opera in the title role in “Lucia di Lammermoor” and is enjoying an international operatic career, with upcoming debuts at the Lyric Opera and Metropolitan Opera; Gregory Schmidt is on the roster at the Metropolitan Opera.
+Alumnus Nathaniel Stampley sang the title role in “The Lion King” on Broadway and the role of Porgy in the national tour of “The Gershwins’ Porgy and Bess”; Brenda Rae is enjoying an international operatic career, including debuts with the Vienna State Opera in the title role in “Lucia di Lammermoor” and the Lyric Opera of Chicago in “Ariodante”, with an upcoming 2020 debut at the Metropolitan Opera; Gregory Schmidt is on the roster at the Metropolitan Opera.
 Ms. Fulmer’s students have participated in fellowship/young artist programs at Tanglewood, Chautauqua, Crested Butte Festival, and Merola, and are pursuing careers as educators at the school and university levels, including University of Tampa, Wingate University, and Roberts Wesleyan University.
 Other alumni have pursued careers on cruise ships, in contemporary music, and in music management.
-Ms. Fulmer has presented numerous master classes, including at University of Tampa, Ball State University, University of California-Riverside, and with the Currents Ensemble to rural Virginia schools.
+Ms. Fulmer has presented numerous master classes, including at University of Tampa, Ball State University, University of California-Riverside, Milwaukee High School for the Arts, and with the Currents Ensemble to rural Virginia schools.

 Professor of Voice and Opera, Voice Area Chair